-…Where democracy imagines herself embodying the uncriticizable and undisobeyable “general will”, a leviathan who claims to be an avatar of Reason herself but who in fact is worth little more than a social psychologist’s stale fart.
+…Where democracy imagines herself embodying the uncriticizable and undisobeyable “general will”, a leviathan-turned-avatar-of-Reason-itself who in fact is worth little more than a social psychologist’s stale fart.
 What happened to the spirit of the Magna Carta, firmly establishing the foundations of democracy on a delicate balance of power between ruler and ruled in the land of Realpolitik, rather than any myth of procedural legitimacy?
-What made you, dear, so eager to throw the very concept of accountability under the bus of super PACs and secret courts?
+What made you, dear, so eager to throw the concept of checks and balances under the bus of super PACs and secret courts?

 …Where the market, meanwhile, is convinced that she is the ultimate solution to all the mischiefs of the other two, not realizing that she, too, is only dreaming.
 Wake up, child!
 It’s past midnight and your shoes don’t really fit.
 Uncle Mises might have told you that you can be Superwoman as soon as you rip off your modest dress, but he just wants to see you naked and sell your pics to Ayn Rand’s boys.
 I’m sorry to say this, but you’re no princess; you’re just a servant girl who wants fewer regulations on chimney cleaning so you can slack off .

 When power (or knowledge, or money, or sex, or… well, it’s all power anyway) refuses to meet itself in battle, when science forgets the tentative nature of its conjectures and claims to be the ultimate arbiter of truth, when democracy gets obsessed with consensus-making and political correctness, when economic theories exalt themselves to the level of axioms, competition gives way to collusion, collusion forms orthodoxies, orthodoxies becomes religions, and modernity weeps in the sanatorium to which his delusional children have now relegated him.

 So we return, sic semper tyrannis , as we do every single time.